Frequently Asked Questions

 Frequently Asked Questions about Kensington Woods

-How is Kensington Woods Schools (KWoods) different from the surrounding traditional public high schools?
+How is Kensington Woods Schools (KWoods) different from the surrounding traditional public schools?

 • KWoods offers a small and personal environment where high expectations and a safe and orderly school lead to a low stress experience for students.